Leading Aerospace Manufacturer Launches Space Age Technology Into the Specialty Car Care Market

+AERO’s new catalyzed paint protectant has the longevity to protect paint for up to two years.

-International AERO Products announced today their new product SHIELD, a 2-part paint protectant.
+Bellflower, CA -- (SBWIRE) -- 07/18/2012 -- International AERO Products, the company that brought exclusive aircraft detailing products to the automotive industry in 2011, has a new addition to the product line, SHIELD, a 2-part paint protectant.
 SHIELD is a catalyzed, co-polymer that chemically binds to painted surfaces to create a deep, luscious shine, while also protecting painted surfaces for up to two years.
 The easy to apply protectant has been a detailing staple of sister company, International AERO Services, which has been cleaning multi-million dollar private aircraft for years.

 About International AERO Products